 So, can a modified bitumen roof be repaired?
 It depends, the short answer is yes but the condition of the existing roof will ultimately determine that.
 And the experience or skill set of the roofer you hire will ultimately determine the long answer to this question.

 That is a great question.
 A built-up roof can be your best friend or your worst nightmare.
 There are so many variations or layers of materials.
-Layering the materials is how it got called a built-up roof.
-The roof is built-up by layering plies of fiberglass rolls of roofing and hot tar between each layer.
+Layering the materials is how its name, built-up roof.
+The roof is built up by layering plies of fiberglass rolls of roofing and hot tar between each layer.
 And this is only a short explanation of how it gets installed.
-The basics of a hot tar roof.
+The basics of a hot tar roofing.

 Again, the top layer is going to be what determines if it can be repaired successfully.
 Oftentimes the top layer is a flood coat of hot asphalt (tar) with rocks put in the tar while it is still 450 to 500 degrees.
 A hot tar roof with a rock finish makes for a challenging repair for a very experienced roofer.
 But it can be done if there is useful life left in the flat roof system.
 Now, if it has a granule surface cap sheet as a finish layer or an asphalt flood coat, it is a much more manageable repair.
 Either way, the existing materials that will need to be repaired need to have some useful life left to make a repair that will last any length of time.